udacity/AIND-Chiron/README.md

  - ~/.udacity-pa/jwt for Mac OSX and Linux or
  - %APPDATA%\udacity-pa\jwt for Windows, where %APPDATA% is an environment variable that will have a value like C:\Users\<username>\AppData\Roaming.

+ Note: If you get an error after downloading the jwt, try moving it to ~/.ursula/jwt (or %APPDATA%\ursula\jwt for Windows).
+The error may be caused by version differences between the project assistant library version installed from PIP.

 The submission script will read the token from your filesystem so that you do not need to authenticate from the command line.